SunRail: Daytona Beach extension

-On April 17, 2014, Volusia County and FDOT funded a $2.5 million study to investigate the cost, preliminary design and ridership of a SunRail extension to Daytona Beach.
+On April 17, 2014, Volusia County and FDOT funded a $2.5 million study to investigate the cost, preliminary design and ridership of a SunRail extension northeast to Daytona Beach.
 As part of this effort, Volusia County wants to see the Interstate 4 median width maintained as a possible future rail corridor.

 Lakeland extension

-The 2035 Polk County Mobility Vision Plan envisions extending SunRail into Polk County, with stations at Haines City, Auburndale, and Lakeland.
+The 2035 Polk County Mobility Vision Plan envisions extending SunRail west into Polk County, with stations at Haines City, Auburndale, and Lakeland.
 Each station would be built in separate phases.
+The Florida Department of Transportation released an initial plans for the extension in 2023.
+Service would extend south to Haines City, with a later extension the full length to Lakeland Amtrak station.

 Sanford Airport extension

 Seminole County officials have brought up the possibility of extending SunRail to Orlando Sanford International Airport via an existing 4 mi freight spur.
 The Florida Department of Transportation has a contractual option to lease the spur from CSX for 30 years after 2007 for $10.